nclab/om.composer/README.md

 # om.composer
 Supplemental data and obtained results for "Contrapuntal composition and autonomous style development of organum motets by using AntsOMG"

+*For better audio experience, please use headphones when listening.*

 ----------
 Experiment ID = 03-30-55-121283246
 ----------